CrashOverride85/zc95/README.md

 **Note**: This repo has submodules, so if cloning, it's best to use the recursive option.

-## ZC95 MkII

-This branch holds the ZC95 MkII.
-A few people have now reported successfully building this using PCB v2.0 & v2.1.
-Compared to the MKI, it's smaller, and condenses 3 of the PCBs into 1 to make the build a bit cheaper and much quicker than the MkI.

-These are the main changes from the MkI:
- - Much smaller - the mainboard is less than half the size
- - Output, Audio and main board are now combined
- - USB-C charger input instead of 15v barrel jack
- - 26650 cell instead of 12v SLA battery (similar capacity)
- - "Aux" socket swapped for separate "Serial" and "Audio" sockets
- - Output sockets changed from 2.5mm to 3.5mm
- - Serial selectable (via jumpers) between 3.3v TTL and RS232
- - Display no longer briefly flashes white on power on
- - Removed: 12v output on accessory port

-At some point soon this branch will become the main branch, and I'll (re)move this section.

 ## Introduction
 The ZC95 is a DIY four channel EStim box with similar output design and feel to the MK312-BT (which in turn is a clone of the ET-312B).